openshift-labs/learn-katacoda/introduction/getting-started/2explore-console.md

 While the command line tool is awesome, for this course we are going to focus on the web console, which is equally awesome.

 ## Task 1
-To begin, click on the **Dashboard** tab in the console frame of this browser window.
-This will open the web console link in another tab or window of your browser.
+To begin, click on the **Dashboard** tab on your screen.
+This will open the web console on your browser.

 You should see an **OpenShift Origin** window with **Username** and **Password** forms as shown below: